davidjb/technicolor-tg799vac-hacks/README.md

 The configuration present may work on other devices, but it is specifically geared for the TG799vac.
-No guarantees are made that any or all of the code will work for you.
-Test careful and be prepared.
+No guarantees are made that any or all of the code will work for you or suit your needs.
+Test carefully and be prepared that some or all may not work on your device.

 ## How to